About the Renovators

 The name presented itself because guitarist/songwriter Bob Rasero made his living in the building trades.
-Hey, it could have been The Carpenters, but he’s not Richard… he’s Bob.
+Hey, it could have been The Carpenters, but he’s not Richard, or even Karen… he’s Bob.

-Just like a well-constructed vintage home with good bones, this band has seen a lot of living and their eight CDs of original music reflect that.
-The Renovators love nothing more than developing a song idea and exercising their collaborative muscle.
-The resulting lyrics and music are fun, funky, topical, reminiscent, but more importantly, superb and well-crafted tunes.
-The grooves come from everywhere…where ever the band has been, who they’ve met, what they heard, what they’ve eaten and even the air they’ve breathed.
-Songs about the power of love… the power of money, asking for truth, going to work and coming home to the girl you thought you knew.
-The styles are ubiquitous….rootsy, blues, soul, swing, country, rhumba, funk… whatever makes the song happen.
+This band has seen a lot of living and their nine CDs of original music reflect that.
+The Renovators love nothing more than developing a song idea and collaborating.
+The resulting lyrics and music are fun, funky, topical, reminiscent, but more importantly, well-crafted.
+Songs about the power of love… the power of money, asking for truth, going to work, and coming home to the girl you thought you knew.
+The styles are ubiquitous; rootsy-rock, blues, soul, swing, country, rhumba, funk… whatever makes the song happen.

-From 1996 to present day The Renovators have been producing original music that has been considered by Lou Marini/Blues Brothers Band and featured on movie sound tracks.
-Bob & his band have opened for musical celebrities such as Albert Lee, Keb Mo, Marcia Ball, CJ Chenier, and Soul Live.
-They have performed regularly in area concert venues and clubs across Maine and New York.
-You owe it to yourself to come listen to this seasoned band and we’re willing to bet you’ll go home humming a few Renovators tunes.
+From 1996 to present day, The Renovators have been producing original music that has been vetted by Lou Marini/Blues Brothers Band and featured on movie soundtracks.
+Bob & his band have opened for musical celebrities such as Keb Mo, Marcia Ball, Soul Live, C.J.
+Chenier, Albert Lee and they have performed regularly in area concert venues and clubs across New England and New York.
+There is always something being built in the shop.
+Currently the Renovators are releasing reels and videos in advance of a new soon to be released CD.

 Being a self-taught guitarist since inheriting his grandfather's arch-top Gibson, Bob Rasero always had a keen interest in music and began playing in the NYC area club circuits.
-However, his songwriting took on greater meaning collaborating with the legendary Tom "Coco" Percoco in "The Incredible Squirt Band", often found at the famous Fore 'n Aft nightclub in White Plains, NY.
-In the eighties while Bob and family settled into a home renovation project in Katonah, NY, he enjoyed local success teaming up with rhythm section brothers, Al and Ted Hemberger plus high school buddy Bob Mayo of Peter Frampton fame for the whimsically named, “Bergers with Mayo Band.”
-The Rasero family transplanted to Maine in the early 1990s and it wasn't long before he found his way to Portland clubs, aligning with the musicians he still records with today.
-Bob always has been the “stem winder” in the Renovators with his prolific writing sincere encouragement to the band and boundless thirst to play.
+Songwriting took on greater meaning as he enjoyed local success teaming up with rhythm section brothers, Al and Ted Hemberger plus high school buddy, the late Bob Mayo of Peter Frampton fame.
+In the early 1990s, Bob and family migrated to Maine, and it wasn't long before he found his way to Portland clubs, meeting the musicians he still works with today.
+Bob is the most prolific writer but encourages the other players to bring their ideas and to develop songs from the even modest concepts.

 Mentored by his piano playing mother at the tender age of four (yes…four) followed by years of music education, it is no surprise keyboardist and Newport, RI native Robin Worthley plays as brilliantly and effortlessly as he does.
 Robin found his way to Maine after years of touring the U.S. and Europe, backing up Little Willie John of “Fever” fame as well as James Montgomery, Bo Diddley and exclusively with RCA Artist (Little) Melvin Smith and "The Night Riders."
-Robin’s rollicking piano and vast spectrum of styles always impresses even the most discerning listeners.
-He now lives in the western mountains of Maine, enjoying his musical life in his home studio and playing different projects with his favorite musicians.
+Robin’s rollicking piano and vast stylings impresses even the most discerning listeners.
+He now lives in the western mountains of Maine, enjoying his musical life in his home studio and choosing projects with his favorite musicians.